-- 1. The judge having delivered the default judgement shall decide, without notifying the parties, whether or not to grant leave to the complaint. - 2.
-The judge shall deliver a ruling on granting leave to the complaint.
-The ruling shall indicate the day of a repeat hearing, of
+1. The judge having delivered the default judgment shall decide, without notifying the parties, whether or not to grant leave to the

-3. If the court considers the complaint to be inadmissible, it shall deliver a corresponding ruling that can be appealed with a complaint subject to a time limit.
+- 2. The judge shall deliver a ruling on granting leave to the complaint.
+The ruling shall indicate the day of a repeat hearing, of which he/she shall notify the parties.
+A complaint subject to a time limit may not be filed against this ruling. - 3.
+If the court considers the complaint to be inadmissible, it shall deliver a corresponding ruling that can be appealed with a complaint subject to a time limit.

-Article 240 - New judgement
+Article 240 - New judgment

 - 1. A complaint shall be reviewed at a hearing.
 The failure of the parties to appear shall not impede the review of the complaint.
-If, following the review of the complaint, it turns out that the contested default judgement is to be cancelled the court shall cancel the default judgement by a corresponding ruling, after which the review of the claim shall begin. - 11.
-If, following the review of the complaint, it turns out that the default judgement delivered under Article 2321 of this Code is to be cancelled on the grounds that the response (statement of defence) was not filed due to reasonable cause, the court shall cancel the default judgement by a corresponding ruling and restore for the defendant the time limit established under Article 201(2) of this Code for filing a response (statement of defence). - 2.
-If there are no grounds for cancelling the default judgement, the court shall deliver a ruling dismissing the complaint and upholding the default judgement. - 3.
-A court ruling dismissing the complaint and upholding the default judgement shall be challenged along with the default judgement by an appellate remedy. - 4.
+If, following the review of the complaint, it turns out that the contested default judgment is to be cancelled the court shall cancel the default judgment by a corresponding ruling, after which the review of the claim shall begin. - 1.
+If, following the review of the complaint, it turns out that the default judgment delivered under Article 232 of this Code is to be cancelled on the grounds that the response (statement of defence) was not filed due to reasonable cause, the court shall cancel the default judgment by a corresponding ruling and restore for the defendant the time limit established under Article 201(2) of this Code for filing a response (statement of defence). - 2.
+If there are no grounds for cancelling the default judgment, the court shall deliver a ruling dismissing the complaint and upholding the default judgment. - 3.
+A court ruling dismissing the complaint and upholding the default judgment shall be challenged along with the default judgment by an appellate remedy. - 4.
 The costs incurred due to non-appearance shall be borne by the party that failed to appear, irrespective of whether it won the case in full or in part.